TREASURIES-Two-year yield dips below key Fed rate for first time since 2008

 A report from the Institute of Supply Management showed that U.S. factory activity slowed more than expected in December.
 The ISM index fell to 54.1 from 59.3 in November, the biggest drop since October 2008.

-The two-year Treasury yield fell to its lowest since May 30 and was last down 12 basis points at 2.39 percent.
+The two-year Treasury yield fell to its lowest since May 30 and was last at 2.38 percent.
 The two-year yield rises with investors’ expectations of rate hikes.

+Interest rate futures also soared, another signal that investors and traders see the Fed’s three-year campaign of slow-paced rate hikes at an end.

+The January 2020 fed fund futures contract jumped 17 basis points in price, the second-biggest daily gain since the contract started trading two years ago.
+That means investors expect the Fed’s rate to be around 2.2 percent at this time next year versus the current effective rate of 2.40 percent.

 The benchmark 10-year government note yield fell to a session low of 2.55 percent, a more than 50 percent retracement from its 2018 high.
 It is down 9.5 basis points, falling below 2.6 percent for the first time since January 2018.

 Weakening iPhone sales in China prompted Apple on Wednesday to cut its quarterly sales forecast.
-Investors pulled out of equity markets following the announcement, which suggested the economic slowdown in China may be worse than expected, casting a shadow over the outlook for corporate profit growth this year.
+Investors pulled out of equity markets following the announcement, which suggested the economic slowdown in China may be worse than expected and cast a shadow over the outlook for corporate profit growth this year.

 China’s economy was already a focus of concern after a measure of its manufacturing activity shrank for the first time in 19 months in December, hit by the Chinese-U.S. trade war, with the weakness spilling over to other Asian economies.

-“Given the ISM print from this morning and what is happening in equities, (the inversion of the two-year yield and the fed funds rate) is not as big of a leap as it would have been had there not been any fundamental backing,” said Lyngen.

-Friday morning will see the release of the government’s employment report, which will be examined closely for signs of any slowdown in hiring in the U.S. economy.
-(Reporting by Kate Duguid; Editing by Dan Grebler and James Dalgleish)
+On Friday morning the government will issue its December employment report, which will be examined closely for signs of any slowdown in hiring in the U.S. economy.